bitovi/canjs.com/guides_source/recipes.md

 	new PeopleList('#my-app', {people: people});

+When instantiated, the `init` method is called, and `PeopleList` needs to keep an observable list of `people` (accomplished with `can.List`) and render the list using `can.view`.
+The first argument (in this case `'#my-app'`) is a selector defining the elements the list should be rendered in.

+	var PeopleList = can.Control.extend({
+    init: function( element, options ){
+         this.people = new can.List(op.people);
+         this.element.html( can.view('app-template', {
+         		 //defines people in the template as the observable can.List
+             people: this.people
+        }));
+    }
+  }

-In the mustache template, there is a `data` helper that can reference the object associated with the `li` that is rendering that object.
+When the event handler for a `click` is defined, it needs a way to access the object associated with the `li` that was clicked.
+With the `data` helper, the element will retain a reference to the object it is associated with (in this case, a `person`).

 	<ul>
 	{{#each people}}
 	    <li {{data 'person'}}>
 			{{lastname}}, {{firstname}}
 	    </li>
 	{{/each}}
 	</ul>

-Now, any time a person's name is clicked, that person should be removed from the `can.List`, which will also remove it from our page.
-When a string selector is defined as a functionwhen extending `can.Control`, event handlers are automatically bound to the relevant
-events:
+Finally, the event handler must be defined.
+In a `can.Control`, an event handler function can be defined with a string containing a selector and an event.
+In this case, these are `li` and `click`, recpectively, since we want to handle click events on each list item.

 	var PeopleList = can.Control.extend({
     init: function(){